fiwiks/Help-Desk-DB/readme.md

 Inside of the Oracle VirtualBox menu, select File -> Import Appliance and select the HelpDesk_VM.ova

-Once installed, the web application can be run in the terminal using the command: python3 ~/helpDeskDB/web/server.py
+Once installed, the web application can be run in the terminal using the command: <br>
+  python3 ~/helpDeskDB/web/server.py

-and the command line interface using: cd ~/helpDeskDB/CLI/
+and the command line interface using:<br>
+  cd ~/helpDeskDB/CLI/<br>
   ./start.sh